vmware/terraform-provider-vcfa/CODING_GUIDELINES.md

 ## Testing

 Every feature in the provider must include testing.
-Read [this document](docs/test.md) for more info.
+Read [TESTING.md](TESTING.md) for more info.

 ## Handling Terraform Read of disappeared (removed by other means than Terraform) entities